EricRobertCampbell/alberta-paleontological-society-website/src/content/events/2023-09-16-tyndall-stone-field-trip.md

 Leader: Tako Koning

-Once again, Tako Koning has agreed to conduct his popular tour of Calgary buildings clad with Ordovician-aged Red River Formation limestone originally quarried in Tyndall, Manitoba.
-See impressively preserved fossils of corals, gastropods, starfish, orthocones and even algae at Calgary landmarks like the historic Bank of Montreal building.
+Once again, Tako Koning has agreed to conduct his popular tour of Calgary structures adorned in Ordovician-aged Red River Formation limestone originally quarried in Tyndall, Manitoba.
+See im-pressively preserved fossils of corals, gastropods, orthocones and receptaculitids at Calgary landmarks like the historic Bank of Montreal building.
 This will be a walking tour of several buildings in downtown Calgary, the community of Kensington and the SAIT campus and is suitable for all ages.
+The fee is $10.

 **Registration deadline is September 1, 2023.**